Charlie Brooker's Gameswipe

 Charlie Brooker's Gameswipe is a special one-off British, video game culture show by Charlie Brooker, broadcast in September 2009 during the BBC's Technology season.
 Following on from Brooker's Screenwipe and Newswipe, Gameswipe featured reviews of video games and consoles as well as an insight into the video game industry.

 Format

 The one-off special was very similar to its predecessors in that Brooker, along with a camera and various games consoles, reviewed and previewed video games in the same style as Screenwipe.
 Brooker claimed that it would attempt to prove that video games can be just as engaging as television and just as dumb.
 He said to "expect pixels, joypads, some of the world's weirdest games, celebrity cameos and the occasional sound effect".

 In the show, Brooker reviews Wolfenstein, 50 Cent: Blood on the Sand and The Beatles: Rock Band.
-The show also contains contributions from Dara Ó Briain, Robert Florence, Ryan Macleod, Larry Bundy Jr, Rebecca Mayes and Graham Linehan.
+The show also contains contributions from Dara Ó Briain, Robert Florence, Ryan Macleod, "Guru Larry" Bundy Jr, Rebecca Mayes and Graham Linehan.